Are you looking for salon marketing and advertising ideas to grow your salon business?

 It’s as simple as that.

-This is probably the most simple marketing tactic in this list, but it’s so important.
+This is probably the most simple marketing tactic on this list, but it’s so important.

-Inform your staff and receptionist that they always should re-book clients after their appointment.
-Remember to follow up and remind regularly about this so that it’s never forgotten again.
+Inform your staff and receptionist that they should always re-book clients after their appointment.
+Remember to follow up and regularly remind about this so it’s never forgotten again.

 If you’re using a good salon software, you should be able to set it up so that it automatically sends out a reminder to book after the appointment or a few weeks later when it’s about time they book again.

 19. Create a Salon Tour Video for Your Salon’s Social Media and Website

 I’m sure you’ll agree with me when I say that good client relationships are crucial for the success of your business.

 Your clients know you.
 They trust you.
 And hopefully, they also like you 🙂